A New Chase-type Soft-decision Decoding Algorithm for Reed-Solomon Codes: Introduction

 In this paper, we focus on the Chase-type decoding algorithm.
 Let $\mathcal{C}_q[n, k]$ be an RS code over the finite field of size $q$ with length $n$, dimension $k$, and the minimum Hamming distance $d_{\min} = n - k + 1$, Generally, a Chase-type soft-decision decoding algorithm has three ingredients: 1) a set of {\em flipping patterns} $\mathcal{F} \stackrel{\Delta}{=}\{\textbf{f}^{(0)},\cdots, \textbf{f}^{(L-1)}\}$ where $\textbf{f}^{(\ell)}$ is a vector of length $n$, 2) a hard-decision decoder~(HDD), and 3) a stopping criterion.
 Given these three ingredients, a Chase-type decoding algorithm works as follows.
 For each $\ell \geq 0$, the Chase-type algorithm makes a trial by decoding $\textbf{z} - \textbf{f}^{(\ell)}$ with the HDD.
 If the HDD is successful, the output is referred to as a candidate codeword.
 Once some candidate is found to satisfy the stopping criterion, the algorithm terminates.
 Otherwise, the algorithm chooses as output the most likely candidate after all flipping patterns in $\mathcal{F}$ are tested.

-The commonly-used $\mathcal{F}$ is constructed combinatorially.
-For example, the Chase-2 algorithm~\cite{Chase72}, which was originally proposed for binary codes, finds the $t_{\min} \stackrel{\Delta}{=} \lfloor (d_{\min}-1)/2 \rfloor$ LRPs and then constructs $2^{t_{\min}}$ flipping patterns.
+The Chase-2 decoding algorithm~\cite{Chase72}, which is well known for binary codes, finds the $t_{\min}\stackrel{\Delta}{=} \lfloor (d_{\min}-1)/2 \rfloor$ LRPs, and then constructs the commonly-used $\mathcal{F}$ by $2^{t_{\min}}$ flipping patterns combinatorially.
 Obviously, the straightforward generalization of Chase-2 from binary to nonbinary incurs high complexity especially for large $q$ and $d_{\min}$.
-To circumvent this, the low-complexity Chase~(LCC) decoding algorithm~\cite{Bellorado10} for RS codes constructs $2^{\eta}$ flipping patterns by first finding $\eta$ LRPs and then restricts only two most likely symbols at each LRP.
-For the HDD algorithm required in the Chase-type algorithm, one usually chooses the traditional HDD algorithm.
+Later, Wu and Pados~\cite{wu2003adaptive} proposed an adaptive two-stage algorithm for ML/sub-ML decoding, where in the first stage the flipping patterns in $\mathcal{F}$ are constructed dynamically according to their ascending lower bound on the soft discrepancy.
+With this testing order, the ML codeword is expected to appear earlier.
+This order also provides a sufficient condition to terminate the algorithm before all flipping patterns are tested.
+However, Wu and Pados did not show explicitly in~\cite{wu2003adaptive} the way to generate the ordered flipping patterns, especially for nonbinary codes.
+Next, a low-complexity Chase~(LCC) decoding algorithm~\cite{Bellorado10} for RS codes, which can achieve better performance-complexity tradeoff, constructs $2^{\eta}$ flipping patterns by first finding $\eta$ LRPs and then restricts only two most likely symbols at each LRP.
+For the HDD algorithm required in the Chase-type algorithm, one usually chooses a simple HDD algorithm, such as BM algorithm.
 In contrast, the LCC algorithm implements the GS decoding algorithm~(with multiplicity one) for each trial.
-This algorithm has a clear advantage when two flipping patterns diverge in only one coordinate, in which case backward interpolation architecture~\cite{zhu2009backward} can be employed to further reduce the decoding complexity.
-For the stopping criterion, some authors use the {\em genie-aided rule}~\cite{jiang2006iterative}, which terminates the algorithm whenever the transmitted codeword is found.
-This criterion is impractical but meaningful to accelerate the simulation and to provide a lower bound on the decoding error probability.
-In~\cite{Kaneko94}, the authors provide a sufficient condition for optimality, which can be used to terminate the Chase-type algorithm before all flipping patterns are tested.
+This algorithm has a clear advantage when two flipping patterns diverge in only one coordinate, in which case backward interpolation architecture~\cite{zhang2013generalized} and the module basis reduction interpolation technique~\cite{xing2020} can be employed to further reduce the decoding complexity.
+Because of this, even though the set of erasure patterns designed using rate-distortion theory in~\cite{Nguyen11} may slightly outperform the LCC algorithm with the same number of decoding trials, the latter may require lower implementation complexity.

-The main objective of this paper is to address the following three relevant issues: 1)~how to choose the set of flipping patterns; 2)~given the set of flipping patterns, what is the optimal testing order in the sense that the most-likely codeword is expected to appear earlier; and 3)~how to identify the most-likely codeword.